.ru: Development of .ru

 The ccTLD is developing rapidly under self-regulation.
 In 1993, an informal union was formed, known as the RU Top-Level Domain Coordination Group (RU TLD CG).
-The union includes the leading Russian ISPs as well as scientific and educational networks entrusted by RIPN with RU domain administration.
+The union includes the leading Russian Internet service providers as well as scientific and educational networks entrusted by RIPN with RU domain administration.

 In 1998, RIPN and RU TLD CG established a domain registration association.
 Subsequently, in 2000, a new system of domain name registration for .ru was introduced.
 It was a distributed system of second-level domain name registrations in .ru, through accredited registrars.
 The accredited registrars provide domain name registration and support services on a "first come, first served" basis to end-users.

 RIPN became one of four co-founders of CC for TLD RU, but continued to support centralized technical aspects of the operation of .ru.
 All organizational and administrative functions were handed over to CC for TLD RU.
 To preserve historical continuity, one of CC for TLD RU's committees was established on the basis of RU TLD CG.

 CC for TLD RU maintains domain name registration rules for .ru, the registrar accreditation procedure, and promotes perspective projects that involve the growth of .ru, whereas RIPN secures .ru technical base functions and supports DNS for the .ru DNS zone.

 The current distributed registration system was first tested in 2001 and implemented in 2005.

 More than 5 million 895 thousand domains are registered in the .RU domain zone.
 Registration is carried out by 136 accredited registrars.
 The domain market is significantly monopolized — more than 2/3 is accounted for by 2 registrars with one owner.